mhan8796/gemini_alert/README.md

 python3 apiAlerts.py -c btcusd -d 10
 python3 apiAlerts.py -c ethusd -d 15
 ```

 ## Any dependencies that need to be met
 The dependency file is requirements.txt

 ## Optional: A dockerfile to run the script
+I had a dockerfile but the environment was diffcult to setup.
+I am using a windows machine.
+It requires to enable virtualization and hypervisor.
+The dockerfile is not uploaded because it was tested.

 ## What you would do next to further improve it

 ## Other interesting checks you might implement to alert on market behaviour
+I could implement a linear regressiong perdiction on the future data based on the existing data.
+Something like this https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html.

 ## Your approach to solving the task, and any issues you faced with implementation
 Could not understand the requirements after reading it.
 However the sample output helped greatly.
 At the beginning, I was not sure where to get the data.
 I thought the code could generate the random data.
 Then I browesed the public API and found the data.
 It would be very helpful to explicly say that the data will be obtained from the API.
 Also, for the DEBUG level I am not sure how it is being used.
 The script was called in CLI and I am not sure what behavior could trigger the DEBUG.
 I didn't implement DEBUG.